-The group's risk appetite is approved by the Group Board on the recommendation of the Group Risk Committee and the group chief executive.
-The regular management information received by Group Board and Group Risk Committee includes our risk appetite dashboard setting out actual positions relative to the key targets and limits set in our risk appetite.
+The group's risk appetite is approved by the Group Board on the recommendation of the Group Risk Committee and the Group Chief Executive Officer.
+The regular management information received by the Group Board and the Group Risk Committee includes our risk appetite dashboard setting out actual positions relative to the key targets and limits set in our risk appetite.